Dedicated to the Continuation and Preservation of America's Indigenous Art Form

 Fred Hughes - Founder and President

-Seeing a need for greater access to Jazz for students and families of the Eastern Shore, Fred founded Jazz Alive in 2019.
-An internationally acclaimed jazz pianist with over four decades of performing and teaching experience, Fred has created highly successful master classes and school residencies including revamping Capital Jazz, a middle school residency program administered by Washington Performing Arts.
-In his role as lead teaching artist, Fred crafted a program that not only presented Jazz to District of Columbia Middle School Students, but created a course for teaching them the art of playing and improvising on popular jazz repertoire.
-Fred is excited to bring this uniquely American artform to the stages and classrooms of the Shore.
+Seeing a need for greater access to jazz for students and families of the DelMarVa Peninsula, Fred founded Jazz Alive in 2019.
+An internationally acclaimed jazz pianist with over four decades of performing and teaching experience, Fred has created highly successful master classes and school residencies including revamping Capital Jazz, a middle school residency program.
+In his role as lead teaching artist, Fred crafted a program that not only presented jazz to District of Columbia middle school students, but created a course for teaching them the art of playing and improvising on popular jazz repertoire.
+Fred is excited to bring this uniquely American art form to the stages and classrooms of the DelMarVa Peninsula.